-Others include prepaid insurance, prepaid rental, advances to suppliers and advances to officers and employees.
-Prepaid insurance includes amounts owed by a related party amounting to P40,390 and P1,525 as at December 31, 2022 and 2021, respectively (Note 27).
+Others include prepaid insurance, prepaid rental and advances to employees.
+Prepaid insurance includes amounts owed by a related party amounting to P45,002 and P40,390 as at December 31, 2023 and 2022, respectively (Note 27).

 The methods and assumptions used to estimate the fair value of derivative assets are discussed in Note 32.